Greek junta: Normalisation and attempts at liberalisation

-Uprising at the Polytechnic
+Uprising at the Athens Polytechnic

 Papadopoulos' heavy-handed attempt at liberalisation did not find favour among many in Greece.
 The stilted democratisation process he proposed was constrained by multiple factors.
 His inexperience at carrying out an unprecedented political experiment of democratisation was burdened by his tendency to concentrate as much power in his hands as possible, a weakness he exhibited during the junta years when he would sometimes hold multiple high-echelon government portfolios.
 This especially antagonised the intelligentsia, whose primary exponents were the students.
 The students at the Law School in Athens, for example, demonstrated multiple times against the dictatorship prior to the events at the Polytechneion.

 The tradition of student protest was always strong in Greece, even before the dictatorship.
 Papadopoulos tried hard to suppress and discredit the student movement during his tenure at the helm of the junta.
 But the liberalisation process he undertook allowed the students to organise more freely, and this gave the opportunity to the students at the National Technical University of Athens to organise a demonstration that grew progressively larger and more effective.
 The political momentum was on the side of the students.
 Sensing this, the junta panicked and reacted violently.

 In the early hours of Saturday, 17 November 1973, Papadopoulos sent the army to suppress the student strike and sit-in of the Eleftheri Poliorkimeni (Ελεύθεροι Πολιορκημένοι, 'Free Besieged'), as the students called themselves, at the Athens Polytechnic which had commenced on 14 November.
 Shortly after 3:00 am.
 EET, under almost complete cover of darkness, an AMX 30 tank crashed through the rail gate of the Athens Polytechnic with subsequent loss of life.
 An estimated 24 people were killed.
 The army also occupied Syntagma Square for at least the following day.
 Even the sidewalk cafes were closed.

 Ioannidis' involvement in inciting unit commanders to commit criminal acts during the uprising, so that he could facilitate his own upcoming coup, was noted in the indictment presented to the court by the prosecutor during the Greek junta trials, and in his subsequent conviction in the Polytechneion trial where he was found to have been morally responsible for the events.